 In a large bowl, mix together the butternut squash puree, canola oil, fig preserves, and orange juice until smooth.
 Stir in the flour, baking powder and sugar until a smooth batter forms.
 Refrigerate 30 minutes to 1 hour or until firm to the touch.

 Preheat oven to 350°.
 Line two cookie sheets with silipats or parchment paper.

 Roll the dough out onto a clean, floured surface.
 When the dough is about a 1/4 inch thick, cut 2 1/2-3 inch* circles out of the dough.
 Place them on the prepared pans.
 Spoon a little less than 1 teaspoon preserves into the middle of each circle.
 Fold three sides towards the center and press down to form a triangle.

 Bake 12 minutes or until golden.
 Remove to wire rack to cool completely.

 *I use a doughnut cutter with the insert removed or a biscuit cutter.

 Note: If using a fig jam/preserve that does not include honey, this recipe would be vegan.
 Try my fig-port jam.

-I wasn't sure how the puree would work in a cookie recipe but the puree was really, really smooth, much smoother than I am able to make myself from butternut squash and really seemed to "disappear" into the batter.
+I wasn't sure how the puree would work in a cookie recipe but the puree was so smooth, it really seemed to "disappear" into the batter.
 Using the puree not only added extra veggies but it gave it some of the bulk I would normally get from butter so that means the recipe is vegan and pareve (without using margarine!).
 The dough was very easy to roll out and work with and tasted fantastic!
 No one would know there was squash in the cookies if you didn't tell them, they were just lightly sweet.